Southern California Earthquake Center: Headquarters

 SCEC Headquarters are located at the University of Southern California's University Park campus just south of Downtown Los Angeles.
 Administrative offices for SCEC are located on the first floor of the Zumberge Hall of Science (ZHS) on Trousdale Parkway.
 Other facilities in Zumberge Hall include an outreach and education office, software development and research computing office, undergraduate computer lab, office of director Yehuda Ben-Zion as well as several meeting rooms.

+Center renaming

+As of October of 2023 the center was renamed to Statewide California Earthquake Center from its previous name the Southern California Earthquake Center under which it operated since 1991.
+The center acronym has remained unchanged.

 Research

 SCEC coordinates fundamental research on earthquake processes using Southern California as its main natural laboratory.
 Currently, over 1,000 earthquake professionals are participating in SCEC projects.
 SCEC’s long-range science vision is to develop dynamical models of earthquake processes that are comprehensive, integrative, verified, predictive, and validated against observations.
 The science goal of the SCEC core program is to provide new concepts that can improve the predictability of the earthquake system models, new data for testing the models, and a better understanding of model uncertainties.
 SCEC is one of three institutions (the other being the California Geological Survey and USGS) that form the Working Group on California Earthquake Probabilities (WGCEP), responsible for creating the California earthquake "forecast," UCERF.
 The current version, with the latest forecast results, is known as UCERF3.